Signaturgruppen-A-S/signaturgruppen-broker-documentation/ageverification/ciba-par-age-verification.md

 ## User experience
 The flow is initiated from the integrating service backend, and then continously polled until the resulting ID token with the verification response is fetched.

-At [https://brokerdemo-pp.signaturgruppen.dk/ageverifyqr](https://brokerdemo-pp.signaturgruppen.dk/ageverifyqr) we have setup an interactive QR code demo of an Age Verification Flow, which utilizes this API under the hood.
+At [https://brokerdemo-pp.signaturgruppen.dk/ageverifyqr](https://brokerdemo-pp.signaturgruppen.dk/ageverifyqr) we have set up an interactive QR code demo of an Age Verification Flow, which utilizes this API under the hood.
 Here:

 1. CIBA + PAR is initiated
 2. QR is created from resulting **authentication_uri** and show to the end-user
-3. User is able to scan the QR to initiate a MitID (PP: https://pp.mitid.dk/test-tool/frontend/#/create-identity) age verication flow (or manually click the new tab link below the QR for demo purposes)
+3. User is able to scan the QR to initiate a MitID (PP: https://pp.mitid.dk/test-tool/frontend/#/create-identity) age verication flow (or manually click the new tab link below the QR for demo purposes).
 4. The QR page will poll in the background for status update (using a backend) - the new tab/QR opened browser on another device will start the OIDC PAR age verification flow.
 5. When the flow is completed the end-user will see a success page and the QR page will update with the result of the flow.